-Fig.11: Current control with reference
+Fig.9: Current control with reference

-Fig.12: Voltage Control with reference
+Fig.10: Voltage Control with reference

-A linear load, simulated with R - L parameters (given in Table-1, is connected to the Grid.
-The waveforms of the grid side phase-a voltage (v{sa}) and current (i{sa}) at point of common connection (PCC) (without the STATCOM in operation) are shown in Fig.13.
-It may be mentioned that here and elsewhere (unless otherwise mentioned) v{sa} is plotted to a reduced scale of 10:1.
+A linear load, simulated with R-L parameters (given in Table-1, is connected to the Grid.
+The waveforms of the grid side phase-a voltage ( $v{sa}$ ) and current ( $i{sa}$ ) at point of common connection (PCC) (without the STATCOM in operation) are shown in Fig.12.
+It may be mentioned that here and elsewhere (unless otherwise mentioned) $v{sa}$ is plotted to a reduced scale of 10:1.
 Under steady state it is seen that the power angle is 39.64° (so that power factor is 0.77).
-The active power and reactive power drawn by the loads and hence supplied by the Grid Station are illustrated in Fig.14.
+The active power and reactive power drawn by the loads and hence supplied by the Grid Station are illustrated in Fig.13.
 The STATCOM will now act in closed-loop with this system along with the proposed controllers in order to improve this power factor by compensating reactive power.
 So the PI controllers are applied to control d and q axis current of the STATCOM and DC link voltage.
 These controllers work well and STATCOM functions in significant manner.
-The relevant output with proper dynamics is shown in Fig.15 of the system voltage and system current.
+The relevant output with proper dynamics is shown in Fig.14 of the system voltage and system current.
 It is seen that currents Grid phase voltage and current are in-phase.
-The Grid is now supplying only active power to the load where load is drawing reactive power from the STATCOM as shown in Fig.16.
+The Grid is now supplying only active power to the load where load is drawing reactive power from the STATCOM as shown in Fig.15.

-Fig.13: Grid phase-a voltage and current with R-L load before operation of the STATCOM
+Fig.12: Grid phase-a voltage and current with R-L load before operation of the STATCOM

-Fig.14: Grid supplied active and reactive power to R-L load before operation of the STATCOM
+Fig.13: Grid supplied active and reactive power to R-L load before operation of the STATCOM

-Fig.15: Grid phase-a voltage and current with R-L load after operation of the STATCOM
+Fig.14: Grid phase-a voltage and current with R-L load after operation of the STATCOM

-Fig.16: Grid supplied active and reactive power to R - L load after operation of the STATCOM
+Fig.15: Grid supplied active and reactive power to R-L load after operation of the STATCOM

-VI.CONCLUSIONS
+V.CONCLUSIONS

 The STATCOM is a static replacement of the age-old synchronous condenser.
 It is connected in shunt to the grid through an ac side reactor.
 Its principle of operation is similar to that of a synchronous condenser.
 So, it can be used as power factor compensator.
 Hence, it is essential to study and analyse the dynamic behaviour of the STATCOM.
 At the outset, the mathematical model of the STATCOM has been done.
-The instantaneous values of the variables (i_a, i_d, q_c) and v{dc} and v{dc} are not within the limits for a practical set-up of the STATCOM.
+This mathematical model is involved in phase angle and modulation index.
+The open loop characteristics (steady state and transient) of this model have been analyzed.
+The instantaneous values of the variables ( $i_q$ , $i_d$ , $q_c$ and $v{dc}$ ) are not within the limits for a practical set-up of the STATCOM.
 So, its closed loop control has to be investigated.
-Initially the mathematical model of the STATCOM is considered to be linear.
 The complete analysis and models of reactive current and voltage controllers of the STATCOM application are presented.
-The Three separate PI-controllers (for i_a, i_d and v{dc}) have been designed on basis of frequency response method and the performances are simulated.
+The controllers are designed on the basis of gain adjustment and time constant.
 The simulated figures are given which have been controlled the desired values.
-The linear R - L loads are simulated and the amount of active with reactive power drawn by the loads from Grid Station is shown in Fig.13.
+The linear R-L loads are simulated and the amount of active with reactive power drawn by the loads from Grid Station is shown in Fig.13.
 The STATOM compensates the reactive power not to allow drawing the same from the Grid Station.
 These outputs have been illustrated in Figs.14 and 15.
 This is the uniqueness of the STATCOM application.